haydenaa7/koreandictionary/README.md

 # Korean-English Dictionary
 Translates user request from Korean to English by pulling from online dictionary.

-Uses Python with Selenium, BeautifulSoup, TextBlob.
+Uses Python with Selenium, BeautifulSoup.